-Manuscripts are also returned to authors if they do not comply with the Instructions for Authors (e.g., if the number of words allowed for a certain article type will be exceeded).
+Manuscripts are also returned to authors if they do not comply with the Instructions for Authors.

 Appeals

 Manuscripts that have been rejected for publication will be reconsidered only at the discretion of the Editor(s).
 Authors wishing to request reconsideration of a previously rejected manuscript must do so in written form and submit a rebuttal by e-mail to the journal's editorial office.
 Authors should provide detailed reasons why they believe the manuscript should be reconsidered.
 If the rebuttal is accepted, the author will be asked to re-submit the manuscript, or the decision will be reversed.